Narrow AI applications should be developed.

 It is especially important to invest in and utilize AI infrastructure.
 For AI infrastructure, in the short term, depending on the readiness of each unit, within the limited framework of the infrastructure, it is possible to develop simpler AI solutions that use less computing power, as the Supreme Court of Tay Ninh has done for a long time.
 Or adjust and reduce the complexity of AI solutions to suit the data and computing power, as in the case of developing a virtual assistant to support the review of legal documents.

 In successful AI applications, state agencies have built data storage systems with sufficient capacity to meet the increasing storage needs due to the continuous addition of AI training data.
-In the medium and long term, to upgrade current AI solutions, or develop complex AI models/solutions in state agencies, such as forest fire and landslide warnings, socio -economic data analysis, a very large data capacity is required, and the cloud storage infrastructure and computing infrastructure must also be large.
+In the medium and long term, to upgrade current AI solutions, or develop complex AI models/solutions in state agencies, such as forest fire and landslide warnings, socio -economic data analysis, a very large data capacity is required, cloud storage infrastructure, and computing infrastructure must also be large.
 For example, Tay Ninh is planning to build a data storage system on specialized fields such as environment, agriculture, climate, socio-economics, land, etc., ready with data for AI applications in those fields when all other conditions are met.

-According to a study by MIT, AI only truly brings sustainable growth value to organizations/enterprises if it is applied widely enough (over 25% of the organization/enterprise's tasks); the value AI brings to organizations/enterprises develops according to the J-curve, accordingly, results and work efficiency increase gradually according to the level of application.
+According to a study by MIT, AI only truly brings sustainable growth value to organizations/enterprises if it is applied widely enough (over 25% of the organization/enterprise's tasks); the value AI brings to organizations/enterprises develops according to the J curve, accordingly, results and work efficiency increase gradually according to the level of application.
 To a certain extent, this is a reference figure to consider the scope and level of AI application in state agencies in Vietnam.

-Public-private partnerships to harness AI's potential
+Public-private partnerships to harness the potential of AI applications

-Three-way collaboration is needed to come up with the most appropriate problems for AI.
-(Illustration)
+Three-way cooperation is needed to set the most appropriate problems for AI.
+(Illustration photo) |

 What about cooperation with businesses, sir?

-- State agencies can establish cooperative relationships to use data center infrastructure services, cloud computing platform services, and AI data storage services from large enterprises such as Viettel and FPT to deploy AI applications.
+- State agencies can establish cooperative relationships to use data center infrastructure services, cloud computing platform services, and AI data storage services from large enterprises such as Viettel andFPT to deploy AI applications.

 In addition, it is necessary to establish public-private partnerships because establishing partnerships with private parties is very important to fully utilize the potential of AI in state agencies, especially in the context of state agencies facing difficulties in infrastructure resources, data, and professional capacity in AI.
 For a long time, state agencies in Vietnam often place orders with large enterprises or use the infrastructure and human resources of those enterprises to perform information technology tasks.
-In the coming time, it is necessary to expand the invitation to bid to other private enterprises with suitable AI solutions.
-As experienced by other countries, it is possible to build a list of reliable technology enterprises so that state agencies can be more confident in choosing partners to implement AI solutions.
+In the coming time, it is necessary to expand bidding to other private enterprises with suitable AI solutions.
+As experienced by other countries, it is possible to build a list of reliable technology enterprises so that state agencies can feel more secure in choosing partners to implement AI solutions.
 It is possible to study and learn from successful cases in other countries, with the results of transferring knowledge, technology and effective methods from the private sector to state agencies.

 Can you be more specific about how other countries have done it successfully?